 Festivals involve multiple stages set out over a large site area, in a variety of locations from public parks and gardens to rural farmland.
 Access platforms have a number of advantages for working at height at live music events because they are flexible, mobile and able to operate safely on a wide range of surfaces and ground conditions.

-Some of the main jobs they are used for are:
+Some of the main jobs Spider Lifts are used for are:

 – Stage construction including roofing, lifting steelwork and maintenance